jpark1607/leetcode/README.md

 ### 589. N-ary Tree Preorder Traversal
 ### 590. N-ary Tree Postorder Traversal
 ### 617. Merge Two Binary Trees
+### 654. Maximum Binary Tree
 ### 682. Baseball Game
 ### 709. To Lower Case
 ### 876. Middle of the Linked List
 ### 938.
+### 1008.
+Construct Binary Search Tree from Preorder Traversal
+### 1038.
+Binary Search Tree to Greater Sum Tree
 ### 1108.
 Defanging an IP Address
 ### 1290.
 Convert Binary Number in a Linked List to Integer
 ### 1302.
 Deepest Leaves Sum
+### 1379.
+Find a Corresponding Node of a Binary Tree in a Clone of That Tree
 ### 1480.
 Running Sum of 1d Array
 ### 1672.
 Richest Customer Wealth
 ### 1920.
 Build Array from Permutation